open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 	   cd ole--vagrant-vi
 	   vagrant up
 	   ```
-	if it does not, just delete the image and recreate it.
+	If it does not, just delete the image and recreate it.

 		```
 		vagrant global-status